-10.1 Feedback occurs at one of three common stages in the learning process:

-- 1. Immediate feedback at the point of teaching - 2.
+- 10.1 Feedback occurs at one of three common stages in the learning process: - 1.
+Immediate feedback at the point of teaching - 2.
 Summary feedback at the end of a lesson/task - 3.
 Review feedback away from the point of teaching (Teacher Feedback Book)

-Туре What it looks like Evidence (for observers) Immediate Includes teacher gathering feedback from teaching, including verbal responses to questioning, mini-whiteboard work, book work, etc. Takes place in lessons with individuals or small groups Often given verbally to pupils for immediate action May involve use of a teaching assistant to provide support or further challenge May re-direct the focus of teaching or the task May include annotations according to the marking code/teacher modelling in maths Lesson observations/learning walks Some evidence of annotations or use of marking code in pupils' exercise books Summary Takes place at the end of a lesson or activity Often involves whole class/group Provides an opportunity for evaluation of learning in the lesson May take form of self- or peer- assessment against an agreed set of success criteria/steps to success Lesson observations/learning walks Timetabled pre- and post-teaching based on assessment Some evidence of self- and peer- assessment Review Feedback Takes place away from the point of teaching Teacher records on the whole class grid in Teacher Feedback Book at the end of a lesson May involve GPS annotations for pupils to read/respond in line with Marking Code Provides teachers with opportunities for assessment of understanding Leads to adaptation of future lessons through planning, grouping or adaptation of tasks and future retrieval practice required May lead to targets being set for pupils' future attention, or immediate action Acknowledgement of all work completed in the pupils' book Written comments and appropriate responses/action in Teacher Feedback Books to be reviewed by subject leaders during Book Looks Adaptations to teaching sequences tasks when compared to planning Use of annotations to indicate future groupings/interventions
+Туре What it looks like Evidence (for observers) Immediate Includes teacher gathering feedback from teaching, including verbal responses to questioning, mini-whiteboard work, book work, etc. Lesson observations/learning walksSome evidence of annotations or use of marking code in pupils' Takes place in lessons with individuals or small groups Often given verbally to pupils for immediate action May involve use of a teaching assistant to provide support or further challenge May re-direct the focus of teaching or the task exercise books May include annotations according to the marking code/teacher modelling in maths Summary Takes place at the end of a lesson or activity Often involves whole class/group Provides an opportunity for evaluation of learning in the lesson May take form of self- or peer- assessment against an agreed set of success criteria/steps to success Lesson observations/learning walks Timetabled pre- and post-teaching based on assessment Some evidence of self- and peer- assessment Review Feedback Takes place away from the point of teaching Teacher records on the whole class grid in Teacher Feedback Book at the end of a lesson May involve GPS annotations for pupils to read/respond in line with Marking Code Provides teachers with opportunities for assessment of understanding Leads to adaptation of future lessons through planning, grouping or adaptation of tasks and future retrieval practice required May lead to targets being set for pupils' future attention, or immediate action Acknowledgement of all work completed in the pupils' book Written comments and appropriate responses/action in Teacher Feedback Books to be reviewed by subject leaders during Book Looks Adaptations to teaching sequences tasks when compared to planning Use of annotations to indicate future groupings/interventions effectively to plan a feedback session and adapt the next lesson in light of the feedback.

-10.2 Review Feedback sessions
+10.2 Feedback sessions

 Teachers write in their Teacher Feedback Book rather than writing individual comments in each pupil's book.
 This approach ensures that feedback is timely and actionable.
-The time saved using this approach can then be used more effectively to plan a feedback session and adapt the next lesson in light of the feedback.
+The time saved using this approach can then be used more